aristocratos/btop4win/README.md

 The default symbols for graphs are set to TTY for best compatibility with Windows fonts, for braille and block symbols get custom fonts.

-See [Terminess Powerline](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Terminus/terminus-ttf-4.40.1) for a font that includes the braille symbols.
+See [Cascadia Code](https://github.com/microsoft/cascadia-code) for a font that includes the braille symbols.

 ## Features